 If you have a particular physical or health issue our Health & Safety Officer can meet with you to plan how you can keep safe at College.

 The college can arrange taster days and this will give you the opportunity to see what college life is like.
 If you are likely to require a high level of support, transition sessions between your school and college can be arranged before you start college to discuss your needs, provide you with a taster of the programme and to obtain advice and guidance from existing support staff/external agencies/special schools to ensure a smooth transition for you.

 We have a careers advisor who can support you.
 Advice will also be given on your course programme.
 All course programmes are devised to include work skills support.
 There is also supported work experience available, where appropriate, for learners who may need more assistance to access external work placements and/or support while in the placement.

 There are lifts and reserved disabled parking spaces in the car park.
 The college has a loop facility for those with a hearing impairment.
 Sensory support can be offered before the start of college so that a learner can familiarise his/herself with the college environment.
 The upcoming new builds at the College have also been designed around accessibility.
 If you need to discuss your access needs please contact the team

 For further information on additional support please contact the ALS Team on 01983 550811.

 The College seeks to make learning accessible to all through its Buddy Scheme.
-This is for anyone who feels they need extra help in order to access our courses.
+This is for anyone who feel they need their external support/keyworker in order to access our courses.

 A buddy is someone who can accompany you throughout any Adult Education course if you feel you require additional support or have physical support needs.
 Your buddy can be a friend, guardian, family member or case worker and they can join the class at no charge.